-- 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings/Credentials.
-The Protocol Settings/Credentials dialog appears. - 2 Select an existing set of SSH credentials, then click Delete. - 3 Click OK to save the protocol changes.
-The set of SSH credentials is removed.
+- From the main menu of the WhatsConnected console, select Configure > Protocol Settings.
+The Protocol Settings dialog appears. - 2 The left pane of the dialog displays all registered protocols.
+Select the root SSH node and the tree node expands. - 3 Browse the existing SSH settings by clicking on the SSH entries in the tree.
+Select the SSH entry you would like to modify. - 4 Right-click the SSH, then click Delete.
+The SSH entry is removed. - 5 Click OK to save the protocol changes.